jenkins-x/jx-docs/content/getting-started/install-on-cluster.md

     jx compliance delete

+## Using AWS

+If you are using AWS be sure to check out the detailed blog on [Continuous Delivery with Amazon EKS and Jenkins X](https://aws.amazon.com/blogs/opensource/continuous-delivery-eks-jenkins-x/) by [Henryk Konsek](https://twitter.com/hekonsek) which goes into lots of detail on how to setup AWS + EKS with Jenkins X

 ### Ingress on AWS

 On AWS the ideal setup is to use a Route 53 DNS wildcard CNAME to point `*.somedomain` at your ELB or NLB host name; then when prompted by `jx` you install `somedomain` (where `somedomain` is an actual DNS domain/subdomain you own).